Wall Insulation Guide

 - Insulating material must be suitable for the wall construction

-- For some foam cavity wall insulators, a risk assessment for the emission of formaldehyde gas may need to be carried out
+- For some older foam cavity wall insulators, a risk assessment for the emission of formaldehyde gas may need to be carried out

 Solid Wall Insulation